Idukki

 The complete UGC rights and permissions guide

-Copyright vests in the creator at the moment of creation.
+Copyright vests in the creator the moment the shutter fires.
 The customer who took the photo owns it.
-Your brand appearing in it, or being tagged, changes nothing.
+Your brand appearing in it, or being tagged in it, changes nothing.
 The platform’s terms grant the platform a licence, not you.
 To use the content yourself, you need permission from the creator.
 Full stop.

 • Scope of use: organic social, your website, email, paid advertising.
 Paid ads are the scope creators most often have not agreed to.